wacky6/y510p_r1_linux/Touchpad.md

 ````
 This should provide basic touchpad capabilities like two-finger scroll

-To add more function to touchpad, you can add synaptics driver options,
+# Personalize

+You can personalize the touchpad with more options.

-Run `synclient` to see the options and values
+Run `synclient` to see the available options and values

-You can adjust the values to change touchpad behaviour

 My setting:

-`TapButton1=1` Tap touchpad with 1 finger  will create mouse-left-click
+`TapButton1=1` Tap with 1 finger: left-click

-`SingleTapTimeout=0` Tap will immediately create mouse-left-click
+`SingleTapTimeout=0` Tap will immediately create event

-You can change values to personalize your touchpad